SonicOnSonic/SonicOnSonic.github.io/_posts/2025-06-06-learn-your-essency.md

 ![call3](/assets/img/call3.png)

 If it doesn't impress you, I don't know what else will.
-Indicator mostly developed for Bitcoin, works fine on indices, it works on other commoditiy, forex markets as well but with less given directions and calls.
+Indicator mostly developed for Bitcoin, fine on indices, it works on other commoditiy, forex markets as well but with less given directions and calls.

+**But how it detects calls ?**
+Well it doesn't surely detect whales since CEXs don't share volume or order data.
+But there is a way to potentially catch smart money.
+I'll not give TA lesson here but shortly:
+There are 2 traders in market.
+1 passive traders who put limit order, 2 active traders who put market orders.
+Normal volume calculates all trades, meanwhile cumulative volume delta only calculates market orders.

+Codes work as follow:
+higher volume than usual average + higher price volatility than usual change + candle close is green + cumulative volume delta is red vice versa

+So what to understand from here? volume is high, it means a lot of trades are going on, CVD is red which means there were more market sellers than market buyer volume but then how candle close is green ???
+If CVD is red but candle is green, this means big limit orders were absorbing those market sellers.
+Therefore, even tho market buyers had less volume, they were able to push candle to green.

+We see this type of behavior when smart money catches or absorbs orders of retail traders.